-Using sunscreen is critical to protecting your skin in the summer sun—and choosing the right product to use is key
+Using sunscreen is critical to protecting your skin in the summer sun, so choosing the right sunscreen product to use is key

 One of the most important of the requirements of the U.S. Food and Drug Administration (FDA) is product testing that verifies and labeling that identifies sunscreens that are "broad spectrum," meaning they offer protection against both UVB and UVA rays.
-All sunscreen products offer protection against UVB rays, which are the primary cause of sunburn—but both UVB and UVA rays contribute to sun-induced skin cancer and premature skin aging.
+All sunscreen products offer protection against UVB rays, which are the primary cause of sunburn.
+But UVA rays also contribute to sun-induced skin cancer and premature skin aging, not just UVB rays.

 Under FDA regulations, sunscreen products that pass a broad spectrum test can be labeled "broad spectrum" on the front of the product.
 Sunscreens that are not broad spectrum or that lack a sun protection factor (SPF) of at least 15 must carry the following warning: "Skin Cancer/Skin Aging Alert: Spending time in the sun increases your risk of skin cancer and early skin aging.
 This product has been shown only to help prevent sunburn, not skin cancer or early skin aging."

 FDA regulations also require that if a product's front label makes claims of being water resistant, it must designate whether it's protective for 40 or for 80 minutes while swimming or sweating.
-Additionally, manufacturers may no longer make claims that their sunscreens are "waterproof" or "sweatproof."
+Additionally, manufacturers can no longer make claims that their sunscreens are "waterproof" or "sweatproof."
 And no sunscreen product can be identified as a "sunblock," as instant protection from the sun, or as offering protection for more than two hours without reapplying.

 Important Sun Safety Tips

 - Apply sunscreen to all exposed skin areas at least 15 minutes before sun exposure.
 Use a broad spectrum sunscreen with an SPF of at least 15.
-If you don't have much hair, make sure you apply sunscreen to the top of your head, or wear a hat.
+If you don't have much hair, make sure you apply sunscreen to the top of your head or wear a hat.

 - Keep infants under six months of age out of the sun.
 Avoid putting sunscreen on them.

-- Limit sun exposure, particularly between 10 a.m. and 2 pm., when the sun's rays are strongest.
+- Limit sun exposure, particularly between 10 a.m. and 2 pm. when the sun's rays are strongest.

 - Maintain caution on overcast days because up to 80 percent of the sun's UV rays can still get through the clouds.